-2. Death of mortgagor: The passing of title due to the death of the mortgagor to other than a spouse or child residing in the home at the time of eligibility and loan execution, and holding an interest in the property, is deemed a conveyance and constitutes a default.
+2. Death of mortgagor: The passing of title due to the death of the mortgagor to someone other than an eligible spouse or adult child residing in the home, as defined herein, which at the time of eligibility and loan execution was part of the household and eligible member thereof, and holding an interest in the property, is deemed a conveyance and constitutes a default.
 A spouse or child residing outside of the home but holding interest in the property by virtue of title or inheritance, may apply to assume the City's loan provided the home shall be their principal residence, and they meet all the eligibility criteria for the program.
 See Eligibility Requirements section of this policy.
-3. Leasing: Leasing the premises, or portion thereof, for any period of time is deemed a conveyance and constitutes default.
-4. Continued Occupancy: The mortgagor must reside in the assisted property as principal residence for the term of the loan.
+3. Leasing: Leasing the premises, or portion thereof, for any period of time constitutes a default.
+4. Continued Occupancy: The mortgagor must reside in the assisted property as a principal residence for the term of the loan.
 If for any reason, other than a temporary hospital or nursing home stay, the mortgagor vacates the premises for more than a period of 180 consecutive days in any one calendar year, such vacation shall constitute default.
-5. If a homeowner is the owner occupant of an assisted unit at the end of the applicable lien period, and is not in default, the loan will be forgiven, and the lien released.
+5. If a homeowner is the owner-occupant of an assisted unit at the end of the applicable lien period, and is not in default, the loan will be forgiven, and the lien released.